AeroHyena/art-portfolio/README.md

   > Used to display a project and its description/information.
 - > _IndexButton_
   > Used to allows the user to switch to a project by clicking on its corresponding IndexButton.
+- > _Background_
+  > A component responsible for rendering a background image with blur and texture effects.